Areas of Interest

 Curriculum Vitae

-Working at Conemtech AB (when I started, part of Imsys Technologies AB, Conemtech was spun off as an independent company in 2009).
-Works mainly with development of control and signal processing algorithms for IEEE 1588 time and frequency synchronization, occasionally involved in other development, e.g., writing CPU microcode for signal processing.
+Worked at Conemtech AB (when I started, part of Imsys Technologies AB, Conemtech was spun off as an independent company in 2009).
+Worked mainly with development of control and signal processing algorithms for IEEE 1588 time and frequency synchronization, occasionally involved in other development, e.g., writing CPU microcode for signal processing.

 2008

-A two month contract at the KTH School of Computer Science.
-First month spent mainly on integration and optimization of the new code for computing the greatest common divisor.
-Second month spent mainly on new multiplication code based on small-prime FFT, including some highly optimized x86_64 assembler for the most importantant transform routines.
+A two month contract at the KTH School of Computer Science, working on the GNU GMP library.
+First month spent mainly on integration and optimization of new code for computing the greatest common divisor.
+Second month spent mainly on new multiplication code based on small-prime FFT, including some highly optimized x86_64 assembly for the most importantant transform routines.
+Also published On Schönhage's algorithm and subquadratic integer gcd computation in the AMS journal Mathematics of Computation.

-Involved in the development of GMP, the GNU library for arbitrary precision arithmetic.
+Contributor to GNU GMP, a library for high performance arbitrary precision arithmetic.
 Main author of the greatest common divisor routines, using state-of-the-art subquadratic divide-and-conquer algorithm for large sizes.
 I have also contributed to multiplication and division.

 Graduate studies at the Automatic Control group at the KTH School of Electrical Engineering (previously, the Department of Signals, Sensors and Systems), Stockholm.
 Research into applications of control theory to computer networking.

 Worked full time at E-hand, as security officer and developer.
-Hacking was mainly for the Palm Pilot.
-I also spent a few hours a week hacking free software.
+Development was mainly for the Palm Pilot.
+I also spent a few hours a week working on free software.

-Worked full time at StreamServe AB.
-Hacking included systems programming on Unix and NT, security, XML, and unicode support.
+Worked full time at StreamServe AB (now OpenText).
+Development included systems programming on Unix and Windows NT, security, XML, and Unicode support.

 Worked part time at Idonex AB (now Roxen Internet Software).
 Worked on the Roxen web-server.
 Among other things, wrote its SSL (Secure Socket Layer) implementation.